LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-controllers-and-routes/controllers-simple.rst

 When we navigate to our application's address, we see the result of the ``Index()`` method in the ``HomeController`` which is a view.
 We will learn more about how views work in a later chapter.

+.. admonition:: Note

+   Throughout this book we will be focusing on how to add a new dedicated route using attribute routing.
+   However, if you want to investigate further on how to use an endpoint for a dedicated route in conventional routing, Microsoft has a great `article <https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/routing?view=aspnetcore-3.1#special-case-for-dedicated-conventional-routes>`_ on the subject!

 When adding a new controller, such as ``HelloController``, we need to make sure that routing is properly configured whether we use conventional routing or attribute routing.
+We want to start by adding a new action method to ``HelloController``.
+**Action methods** are the public methods in a controller class.
 Let's start by adding the following ``Index()`` method:

 .. sourcecode:: csharp